School of Computing

 Look out for information from the School and the University, including your IT username and password.
 You can then complete your online registration and module enrolment.
 The information we send will also help you be prepared for the start of the year and make sure you understand where your induction activites will be held on campus.

 All lectures, lab classes and tutorials will be held face-to-face on campus.
-You will be scheduled to attend a number of labs and tutorials each week.
-You will be able to see your timetable on the UniLeeds App.
+You’ll be scheduled to attend a number of labs and tutorials each week.
+You’ll be able to see your timetable on the UniLeeds app.

 Yes, the School of Computing will be delivering all lectures, lab classes and tutorials on campus.